absolved/birdflock/README.txt

 Press '2' to toggle the flocking behavior on and off.
 Press '3' to toggle the birds changing colors pseudorandomly along a gradient Press '4' to toggle a scattering effect that lasts for five seconds.
+Press '5' to toggle the line formation of the flock, like a train.

 -The drum('4') is a little bit buggy, but it looks pretty cool so we'll call it a feature.